 Gabrielle Rigney is a lecturer and Discipline Lead for Undergraduate Psychology, based at the Appleton Institute in Adelaide.
 Her broad research area is in paediatric sleep.
 Gabby completed her PhD evaluating a school-based sleep education program in pre-adolescents, at the end of 2015.
 She then moved to Halifax, Nova Scotia, Canada to undertake a post-doctoral fellowship at Dalhousie University.
 During her two years at Dalhousie, Gabby worked on the development of eHealth programs for parents of children with insomnia, working with a large team of paediatric sleep specialists across Canada.
 She had a lead role in modifying an eHealth sleep intervention so that it was suitable for parents of children with neurodevelopmental disorders, using a transdiagnostic approach to treatment.

 Healthy Sleep Practices – how to optimise your sleep through simple (but powerful) lifestyle changes

 Healthy sleep practices (also known as sleep hygiene) is an umbrella term that describes a range of behavioural and lifestyle factors that have been shown to improve sleep.
 These practices can be incorporated in our daily lives to improve both the quality and quantity of the sleep we obtain, which has significant flow-on effects for our health and wellbeing, both physical and psychological.
-In this presentation, Alex will explain how healthy sleep practices improve our sleep, and teach you how to incorporate these practices in your daily lives.
-As a shift worker, Alex will also share how to modify healthy sleep practices to fit in with non-traditional sleep patterns, such as those of new parents, long-haul travelers, or shift workers like her.
+In this presentation, Gabrielle will explain how healthy sleep practices improve our sleep, and teach you how to incorporate these practices in your daily lives.
+Gabrielle will also share how to modify healthy sleep practices to fit in with non-traditional sleep patterns, such as those of new parents, long-haul travelers, or shift workers.